 These costs should be in the range of 50 to 60 percent.
 This category includes all charges that don’t deviate considerably monthly, such as your cellphone bill, groceries, utilities, gas, rent, mortgage, car loans and other payments.

 This should be around 10 percent of your earnings.
-As your savings grow, you must invest the amount, so your wealth expands with passing time.
+As your savings grow, you must invest the amount, so your wealth expands with the passing time.
 This investment will include any contributions made by your company.

 This category should range between 5 and 10 percent of your income.
 It will allow you to pay for gifts, vacations and major purchases like smartphones, computers, laptops and other necessary items.
 This amount should also include an emergency fund that’ll provide at least six months of necessities if you suddenly lose your income.